 As odd as it may seem to us horsey folks, there are some people that think pony rides are cruel so we don't want to do anything to fuel that fire!

 There Are Many Factors to Consider

 Looking for a pony-ride pony is a whole different cup of tea than looking for a lesson pony or a pony for a child to show on.
-Pony-ride ponies have to be quiet, tolerant, and have the work ethic to handle walking in circles for hours on end.
+Pony-ride ponies have to be quiet, tolerant and have the work ethic to handle walking in circles for hours on end.
 Not that we don't give them breaks, I don't work any of mine for more than an hour and a half without giving them a break.
-Mentally, it can just be on one hand so over stimulating in some of these situations, that they can't handle the commotion and then the flip side of the boredom of the job for them that make it not suited to every pony.
+Mentally, it can just be so overstimulating in some of these situations, that they can't handle the commotion.
+The flip side is the boredom of the job that makes it not suited to every pony.

 Beware of a company that does pony-rides selling on their ponies.
 I'm sure some of the time this isn't the case, but it seems that when you get good ones you hold onto them.
 So, if a pony-ride business has a pony for sale, it probably wasn't a member of their "A" team.
 It's always worth a look but just keep that in the back of your mind.

 Also, remember when you go and look at ponies for sale, ask if there will be a kid there so you can see how the pony does.
 Now, if they do have a kid to take a pony ride on the pony, keep in mind if you are looking for a pony to use for your business it will have to do a lot more than one ride a day!
 Just keep this in mind as you are watching!
 There is a big difference between rides all day and one ride for 10 minutes!